PowerAuth Networking SDK for Apple platforms

 }

-Whether an endpoint is encrypted or not is based on its backend definition.
+Whether an endpoint is encrypted is determined by its backend definition.

-For endpoints that are signed by PowerAuth signature and can be end-to-end encrypted.
+For endpoints that use a PowerAuth authentication code and can be end-to-end encrypted.

 Example:

-var mySignedEndpoint: MySignedEndpointType { WPNEndpointSigned(endpointURLPath: "/additional/path/to/the/signed/endpoint", uriId: "endpoint/identifier", e2ee: .notEncrypted) }
+var myAuthenticatedEndpoint: MyAuthenticatedEndpointType { WPNEndpointAuthenticated(endpointURLPath: "/additional/path/to/the/authenticated/endpoint", uriId: "endpoint/identifier", e2ee: .notEncrypted) }

 // uriId is defined by the endpoint issuer - ask your server developer/provider

-For endpoints that are signed by token by PowerAuth signature and can be end-to-end encrypted.
+For endpoints that use a PowerAuth token authentication and can be end-to-end encrypted.

-More info for token-based authentication can be found here
+More information about token-based authentication can be found here.

 Example:

-var myTokenEndpoint: MyTokenEndpointType { WPNEndpointSignedWithToken(endpointURLPath: "/additional/path/to/the/token/signed/endpoint", tokenName: "MyToken", e2ee: .notEncrypted) }
+var myTokenEndpoint: MyTokenEndpointType { WPNEndpointAuthenticatedWithToken(endpointURLPath: "/additional/path/to/the/token/authenticated/endpoint", tokenName: "MyToken", e2ee: .notEncrypted) }

 // tokenName is the name of the token as stored in the PowerAuthSDK

-// more info can be found in the PowerAuthSDK documentation
+// more information can be found in the PowerAuthSDK documentation

 // https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#token-based-authentication

-For endpoints that are not signed by PowerAuth signature but can be end-to-end encrypted.
+For endpoints that do not use a PowerAuth authentication code but can still be end-to-end encrypted.

 Example: